FAFSA Form Updates

-The Free Application for Federal Student Aid (FAFSA) is your annual application for financial aid at Nebraska and determines whether you qualify for grants, work-study, loans, and some scholarships.
-The FAFSA Form is typically updated yearly.
-Significant changes were made to the 2024-25 form.
+The Free Application for Federal Student Aid (FAFSA) form is your annual application for financial aid at Nebraska and determines whether you qualify for grants, work-study, loans, and some scholarships.
+The FAFSA form is updated yearly and significant changes have been made to it over the years.

-The FAFSA Simplification Act was enacted by Congress as part of the Consolidated Appropriations Act of 2021.
-This law reduced the number of questions students will have to answer on the form, made crucial changes to the Higher Education Act of 1965 (as amended) to expand Pell Grant eligibility, and removed outdated restrictions to make federal student aid more accessible to all students.
-The Consolidated Appropriations Act of 2021 included the following:
+FAFSA Simplification (enacted by Congress as part of the Consolidated Appropriations Act of 2021) reduced the number of questions students have to answer on the FAFSA form, made changes to the Higher Education Act of 1965 (as amended) to expand Pell Grant eligibility, and removed outdated restrictions to make federal student aid more accessible to all students.
+Changes were also made by federal budget reconciliation through the One Big Beautiful Bill Act of 2025.
+Some of these key drivers of change include the following:

 Key Changes to the FAFSA Form

-Major changes to the 2024-25 FAFSA Form include the following:
+Changes to the FAFSA form included the following:

 Replaced the Expected Family Contribution (EFC) with the Student Aid Index (SAI)

-You may notice a different measure of your ability to pay for college.
-The new formula allows a minimum SAI of -1,500, and implements separate eligibility determination criteria for Federal Pell Grants.
+- The federal student aid eligibility formula allows a minimum SAI of -1,500, and implements separate eligibility determination criteria for Federal Pell Grants.

 Modified Family Definitions in FAFSA Formulas

-Changes how your family size is determined (rather than household size), aligning more with what is reported on tax returns.
+- Changes how family size is determined (rather than household size), aligning more with what is reported on tax returns.

 Expanded Access to Federal Pell Grants

-Eligibility for the Federal Pell Grant is linked to family size and the federal poverty level.
+- Eligibility for the Federal Pell Grant is linked to family size and the federal poverty level (with a maximum SAI).

 FAFSA Submission Summary

-Instead of a Student Aid Report (SAR), you will receive a FAFSA Submission Summary after filing the FAFSA Form.
+- Instead of a Student Aid Report (SAR), you receive a FAFSA Submission Summary after filing the FAFSA form.

 The following federal financial aid requirements, rights, and responsibilities have not changed or had only minor updates:

-1. The FAFSA remains required annually for federal aid consideration and is available to U.S. Citizens or Eligible Non-Citizens.
-Learn how to apply for need-based financial aid at Nebraska, which includes creating a Federal Student Aid ID (FSA ID) and completing your FAFSA at fafsa.gov.
+- Learn how to apply for financial aid at Nebraska, which includes creating a Federal Student Aid Account and completing your FAFSA form at fafsa.gov.

-2. Questions introduced on the 2023-24 FAFSA on the Web via a voluntary, post-application survey about the applicant's sex, race, and ethnicity have no effect on federal student aid eligibility and remain only for statistical purposes.
-The data gathered from these optional questions by the federal government is not shared with the University for each applicant.
-These questions will also be asked on the 2024-25 FAFSA.
+- Questions on the FAFSA form include a voluntary, post-application survey about the applicant's sex, race, and ethnicity and have no effect on federal student aid eligibility.
+The data gathered from these optional questions by the federal government is not shared with the University.

 Contributors

-Contributor is a term introduced on the 2024-25 FAFSA form.
-It refers to anyone asked to provide information on a student's FAFSA form, i.e., the student, the student's spouse, a biological or adopted parent, or the parent's spouse (stepparent).
+Contributor is a term that refers to anyone asked to provide information on a student's FAFSA form, i.e., the student, the student's spouse, a biological or adopted parent, or the parent's spouse (stepparent).
 A contributor is not a grandparent, foster parents, legal guardian, brother or sister, aunt or uncle, even if they helped provide for or raise the student.
 A contributor on the FAFSA form does not mean they are financially responsible for the student's educational costs.

 How are Contributors determined?

-The student's or parent's answers will determine which contributors (if any) will be required to provide information.
+The student's or parent's answers will determine which contributors (if any) will be required to provide information on the FAFSA form.

 What do Contributors need to provide?

-These contributors will be invited to complete their portion of the FAFSA form by entering their name, date of birth, Social Security number, and email address.
-They must also provide personal and financial information in their own sections of the FAFSA form.
+Contributors are invited to complete their portion of the FAFSA form by entering their name and email address.
+Contributors provide personal and financial information in their own sections of the FAFSA form.

 What are the steps Contributors must follow?

-• Contributor reviews information about completing their section of the FAFSA form.
+- Contributor logs in to their account and reviews information about completing their section of the FAFSA form.

-What if I am a Contributor and don't want to provide my information in my student's FAFSA?
+What if I am a Contributor and don't want to provide my information in my student's FAFSA form?

 Being a contributor does not implicate financial responsibility.
-However, if a required contributor refuses to provide their information, it will result in an incomplete FAFSA form, and the student will become ineligible for federal student aid.
+However, if a required contributor refuses to provide their information, it will result in an incomplete FAFSA form, and the student will become ineligible for consideration of any need-based federal student aid.

 What if my parents are divorced?
-Who is the contributor to my FAFSA?
+Who is the contributor to my FAFSA form?

-Students who live with a single/divorced/widowed parent and receive most of their support from that parent, will report only one parent on the FAFSA Form.
+Students who live with a single/divorced/widowed parent and receive most of their support from that parent, report only one parent on the FAFSA form.
 The parent included on the FAFSA Form as a contributor must be the parent that provides the greater portion of the student's financial support.
-If that primary parent is remarried, the income of that parent's spouse (stepparent) will also be required.
+If the parent who provides most of the financial support is remarried, the income of that parent's spouse (stepparent) will also be required.

 According to the Future Act, all students and contributors must provide consent to the following: